alex-florescu/CS351/setup/dma-description.md

     -- Serial clock output
     BCLK_O <= BCLK_int when EN_RX_I = '1' or EN_TX_I = '1' else '1';

+## Data in DMA demo
-* This implies that the AC is configured in such way that Mic In and Line In are both transmitted through ac_recdat
+* AC default configuration implies that Mic In and Line In are both transmitted through ac_recdat
+* registers are defined for data
+  - in: L & R
+  - out: L & R
+* LRCLK
+  - our frame is 64, hence at every 32 BCLK_Fall_int
+* Data transfer from register to SDATA_o
+  - on every
+  - on a BCLK rise (if LRCLK changes)
+     - our internal data bus is filled from the register and MSB is left at 0
+  - on a BCLK fall
+     - our data is shifted 1 bit to the left, such that the MSB is filled with real data
+  - SDATA is continuously assigned to our MSB

 ## IIC signals (of audio codec)
 * "To use the audio codec in a design with non-default settings, it needs to be configured over I2C"